-Annex 4 TableTypes of charts and their aim
+Types of charts and their aim

 Types of charts Aim Example Pie chart To present the structure of the population.
 Percentage of respondents according to gender.
-Column chart Bar chart To compare the values of variables, when they are easily distributed horizontally and the names of categories are easily read.
+Column chart Bar chart are easily distributed horizontally and the names Categories, long names of which are easily read in lines, e. g. names of countries, product groups, goods, or services.
 Vertical bar chart To compare the values of variables, especially quantities or qualities.
+The number of students studying at VU faculties annually on September 1 st , number of students is presented on y-axis, year on x-axis.
 Multiple bar chart To compare several sets of data, when the name of meanings is the same, however, populations are different.
+The number of Business students in Lithuania, Latvia and Estonia throughout five-year period (annually on September 1 st , number of students is presented on y-axis, year on x-axis.

-Componential bar chart To reflect the change of parts of the universe in terms of time.
+27 Componential bar chart To reflect the change of parts of the universe in terms of time.
 The main variable is presented by a vertical bar which is split into several parts of different colours, showing the meaning of other variable.
 Pareto diagram Special bar chart (columns are set in descending order) to represent the meanings of individual values of one nominal scale and the cumulative total is represented by the line. specialisations.
 Histogram Columns representing a distribution of a continuous variable.
 There are no gaps between the columns.
-X-axis presents the intervals; y-axis presents the number of cases in absolute values or percent.
-Distribution of students according to the time of arrival from their homes to Saulètekis valley.
-Linear charts 1 Single line /chart To represent the change of one variable by x-axis value.
+X-axis presents the intervals; y-axis presents the number of cases in absolute values or percent. arrival from their homes to Saulėtekis valley.
+Linear charts Single line /chart To represent the change of one variable by x-axis value.
 X-axis most commonly reflects time.
 The amount of annual production output in a company throughout 10-year period.
-Multiple line chart To show the change of several variables by x-axis value.
+Multiple line chart To show the change of several variables by xaxis value.
 The number of men's and women's suicides in Lithuania per 100 000 inhabitants since the restoration of the independence.
-Frequency polygon represent continuous variables.
-X-axis shows Distribution of students according to the time of arrival from their homes to Saulėtekis valley; distribution of yearly income of men and women.
+Frequency polygon - n women.
 Area chart To emphasise areas on the line chart and to compare them.
 The number of emigrants according to countries in terms of time.
 Lorentz curve It is a useful method representing the level of equality/inequality.
 Horizontal axis presents cumulative percentage meanings of one variable and vertical axis presents cumulative percentage of another variable. income to represent the inequality, wealth differentiation of global inhabitants.
-Other types of charts Scatterplot I = Relation between time, which a students spends learning and examination mark; relation between advertisement expenditure and the amount of sales.
+Other types of charts Scatterplot To assess the relation between two quantitative variables.
+This is a special statistical method Relation between time, which a students spends learning and examination mark; relation between used in regressive analysis, displayed as scattered points. advertisement expenditure and the amount of sales.
 Cartogram To map the values of a variables in terms of territory.
 Maps are combined with diagrams, symbols and pie charts.
-They reflect various data; especial importance is paid to geographical aspect.
-Pictogram Data is graphically reflected using pictures.
+They reflect various data; especial importance is paid to geographical aspect. ıs Pictogram Data is graphically reflected using pictures.
 Visual effect is quite strong, thus they may represent only simple and limited data.
-Tree diagram Is used to quickly assess the form of distribution or to take decision.
-The distribution of N product customers according to age; decision making in various business situations.
-Box plot ("box-and- whisker plot") Use to compare the characteristics of two or more data sets positions reserving five values: min, Q1, Me, Q3 and max.
-Allows defining outlyers. beef sausages.
+Tree diagram The distribution of N product customers according to age; decision making in various business situations.

+whisker plot") Use to compare the characteristics of two or more data sets positions reserving five values: min, Q1 , Me , Q3 and max.
+Allows defining outlyers.
+The number of calories in poultry, pork and beef sausages. ---------------- -- --